Wabern, Hesse: Buildings

 The local stately home, Landgrave Karl von Hesse's Jagd- und Lustschloss Wabern (roughly "Wabern Hunting and Delight Palace"), was built in 1701, mainly so that the Landgrave could practise falconry in the nearby Reiherwald (forest).
 In 1770 some remodelling work was done under the well known Baroque architect Simon Louis du Ry.
 The Schloss nowadays houses a youth centre.

 The Evangelical Church was likewise built in the 18th century.
-It has a Rococo organ worth seeing.
+It features a remarkable Rococo organ.